thinkocapo/test-data-automation/README.md

 ```
 This is so any errors occuring in conftest.py (the pytest and updates on selenium jobs) get reported.

-#### Metric Alerts for Low Traffic monitoring
+### Metric Alerts for Low Traffic monitoring
-This is so you get notified if the job stops running.
+This is so you can monitor it's running correctly, and get notified if the job stops running.
 ```
 event.type:transaction
 transaction:get_tools # the transaction you want to monitor